 Table of Contents

-Eschatology is the study of the last days, also referred to as the end times or the apocalypse.
+Eschatology is the Bible study on the events of the last days, also referred to as the end times or the apocalypse.
 The words comes from the Greek words ‘Eschatos’ meaning last and ‘Dogia’ meaning study.

 In the Bible the end times or the last days are referred to as the end of the world.
 It is the end of the age, before God brings His eternal kingdom to earth and rules over His people forever in conjunction to His original intent.
 It is the end of the age of corruption or sin that has been allowed to exist since the garden of Eden, so that humanity may choose good over evil.